-The term staff applies to all those working in an individual capacity with the British Council, irrespective of the contract used.
-This includes paid and unpaid staff and volunteers engaged on a one off, short- or long-term basis.
+The term staff applies to national, international and UK personnel working in an individual capacity with the British Council, irrespective of the contract used.
+This includes paid and unpaid staff and volunteers engaged on a one off, short, or long-term basis.
 It also covers consultants and contracted temporary personnel.
-Staff applies equally to national, international and UK personnel.